udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ## 8. Related Work

 The world is in a transition from cryptocurrencie to cryptoassets.

+In the Bircoin world, there are CoinSpark, Colu, Counterparty, EPOBC, Omni Layer and MultiChain.

 |       | UDAP  | BankEx | Bytom | Digix | 0x    | Achain | Selfsell | Linkeye |